2 cups all-purpose flour

 1 teaspoon vanilla extract

 Preheat oven to 350 degrees F (175 degrees C).
-Grease and flour a 9 inch square pan.
+Lightly grease an 8x8 inch baking dish.